AparratusChanell/Planner-Standalone/README.md

 <h3>Program Description</h3>

-> <b> A stand-alone mobile application specifically designed to run in an Android Device : </b>
+> <b> A standalone mobile application specifically designed to run in an Android Device : </b>

 - composed of Home Screen, Schedules Screen, and Statistics Screen
 - create schedules for vacations and/or daily activities at the Home Screen